🍽️ RESTAURANT INSURANCE SPECIALISTS

 Real exampleAn anonymized scenario: A Mission District multi-tenant restaurant property faced a CASp non-disclosure claim plus Unruh stacked-damages enhancement when restaurant tenant operations triggered a public-accommodation accessibility claim from a patron in a wheelchair encountering a non-compliant ground-floor entrance.

-What you needRestaurant-specific accessibility coverage scoped to Unruh-stacked damages (not generic ADA defense), lease-signing CASp protocol coordination with landlord, and barrier-removal documentation discipline.
+What you needRestaurant-specific accessibility coverage scoped to Unruh-stacked damages — not generic ADA defense — plus lease-signing CASp protocol coordination with your landlord, and barrier-removal records that matter when a claim arrives.

 3